czhangy/UCLA-Core/Upper-Divs/CS-M152A/Labs/Lab-2/README.md

   - [x] Demo the floating point converter using the testbench
 - Submission
   - [ ] Submit a cleaned and zipped ISE project file
-  - [ ] Submit a paper copy of the report
   - [ ] Submit an electronic copy of the report